 Calculates the values of two or more fields for a feature class, feature layer, or raster.

-Transfers date and time values stored in a field to another field.
-The tool can be used to convert between different field types (text, numeric, or date fields) or to convert the values to a different format such as dd/MM/yy HH:mm:ss to yyyy-MM-dd.
+Transfers temporal values stored in a field to another field.
+The tool can be used to convert between field types (text, numeric, or datetime fields) or to convert the values to a different format such as dd/MM/yy HH:mm:ss to yyyy-MM-dd.

 Converts time values recorded in a date field from one time zone to another time zone.

 Deletes one or more fields from a table, feature class, feature layer, or raster dataset.

 Disables COGO on a line feature class and removes COGO fields and COGO-enabled labeling and symbology.
 COGO fields can be deleted.